gifnksm/cli-xtask/doc/cargo-xtask.md

 Commands:
-  build                  `cargo build` with options useful for testing and continuous integration clippy                 `cargo clippy` with options useful for tesing and continuous integration dist                   Build the artifacs and create the archive file for distribution dist-archive           Create the archive file for distribution dist-build             Build all artifacts for distribution dist-build-bin         Build the release binaries for distribution
+  build                  `cargo build` with options useful for testing and continuous integration clippy                 `cargo clippy` with options useful for testing and continuous integration dist                   Build the artifacts and create the archive file for distribution dist-archive           Create the archive file for distribution dist-build             Build all artifacts for distribution dist-build-bin         Build the release binaries for distribution